 Poor Man’s Brisket is one of our family favorites, for those times we want to eat smoked brisket but don’t feel like putting in the effort.
-Smoked brisket is incredible, not only in flavor but in the experience and accomplishment.
-Sometimes I simply feel lazy, or cheap, and just want to satisfy smoked beef cravings with an easier method.
+The process to smoke a chuck roast is simple, takes much less time than a larger roast such as smoked brisket, and has very similar flavors.

 If you’re looking for smoked shredded beef, you must check out the Smoked Pulled Beef recipe which is another fantastic smoked chuck roast recipe.